linuxaustralia/eventstreamr/conf-mgr/docs/modules/lib/amp/arguments.rst

     Figure out if the two seperate classes(:class:`BoxSender` and :class:`Transport`) are strictly required.

 .. class::  BigString(optional=False)
+            BigUnicode(optional=False)

-    An argument that accepts an arbitary length ASCII string.
+    An argument that accepts an arbitary length ASCII/Unicode string.

     .. note::
-        It is better to use :class:`BigUnicode` as unicode support is built-in.

-.. class:: BigUnicode(optional=False)

-    An argument that accepts an arbitary length unicode string.
+        Use :class:`BigUnicode` over :class:`BigString`.
+This is to prevent :class:`BigString` from raising an error if the value provided is accidentaly unicode.

 .. class:: Boolean(optional=False)